-The SVD package in \basf\ contains the necessary software that allows to: \begin{itemize} \item unpack real data and simulate the strip signals recorded by the sensor in response of a charged particle traversing it, processed by the APV25, and digitized in the \acrshort{FADC}s; \item reconstruct the hit time, position, and ionization charge from the digitized signal of the strips; \item calibrate the simulation and reconstruction algorithms, storing and retrieving the information from the Conditions Database; \item monitor the detector performance during data taking. \end{itemize}{} The simulation and calibration software run offline, while the reconstruction and monitoring software run both offline for data reprocessing and online on the High Level Trigger, and on dedicated machines for the online data quality monitoring (ExpressReco).
+The SVD package in \basf\ contains the necessary software that allows to: \begin{itemize} \item unpack real data and simulate the strip signals recorded by the sensor in response of a charged particle traversing it, processed by the APV25, and digitized in the \acrshort{FADC}s; \item reconstruct the hit time, position, and ionization charge from the digitized signal of the strips; \item calibrate the simulation and reconstruction algorithms, storing and retrieving the information from the Conditions Database; \item monitor the detector performance during data taking. \end{itemize}{} The simulation and calibration software run offline, while the reconstruction and monitoring software run offline for data reprocessing, and are also executed online on the High Level Trigger farm for event selection and on dedicated machines for the online data quality monitoring (ExpressReco).
 In particular, the SVD reconstruction (and tracking) runs on the \acrshort{HLT} to identify regions on the \acrshort{PXD} where the track has most probably crossed the sensor (\gls{ROIgls}) in order to reduce the data size of the PXD, both for bandwidth and storage limitations.
 The required data reduction factor is 10, with an efficiency which must be close to 1 in order not to loose the precious information of the PXD hit for offline reconstruction.
-Since SVD reconstruction runs online there are additional requirements on the software, especially in terms of the execution time, and the memory consumption.
-Moreover, the online reconstruction needs to work reasonably well with calibrations (e.g. for clustering and hit time computation) determined on previously recorded data, while for the offline reconstruction the calibration is done using a subset of runs that will be re-processed.
-The online reconstruction for the \acrshort{DQM} is less critical as it is used to judge the quality of the data, and therefore it does not need to be excellent, but reasonable.

-The tracking pattern recognition algorithms are trained on simulated events, therefore a good simulation of the SVD is fundamental in order to have a high tracking efficiency.
+Since SVD reconstruction runs online, there are additional requirements on the software, especially in terms of the execution time and the memory usage.
+Moreover, the online reconstruction needs to work reasonably well with calibrations (e.g. for clustering and hit time computation) determined on previously recorded data, while for the offline reconstruction the calibration is done using a subset of the runs that will be re-processed.
+The tracking pattern recognition algorithms are trained on simulated events, therefore a good simulation of the SVD is fundamental to have a high tracking efficiency.